Pur1st2EpicONE/Chronos/README.md

 ## Broker behavior

 After a successful validation and DB insert, the service attempts to enqueue the notification to the broker.
-If the broker produce fails and the notification's send time is within the **[brokerRecoveryWindow](https://github.com/Pur1st2EpicONE/Chronos/blob/21e1b36271f2e2f954388e34d3d1f9ec5e2f3d99/internal/service/impl/create_notification.go#L12)** (currently 1 hour), the service attempts to delete the notification from storage and returns **ErrUrgentDeliveryFailed**, which maps to a 500 Internal Server Error.
+If the broker is unavailable and the notification's send time is within the **[brokerRecoveryWindow](https://github.com/Pur1st2EpicONE/Chronos/blob/21e1b36271f2e2f954388e34d3d1f9ec5e2f3d99/internal/service/impl/create_notification.go#L12)**, the service attempts to delete the notification from storage and returns **ErrUrgentDeliveryFailed**, which maps to a 500 Internal Server Error.

-If the broker produce fails but the notification is not within brokerRecoveryWindow (that is, scheduled later than 1 hour from now), the service does not return an error.
+If the broker produce fails but the notification is not within **brokerRecoveryWindow** (that is, scheduled later than 1 hour from now), the service does not return an error.
 Instead, the code logs the broker failure but continues, meaning the notification remains in storage and the caller receives a success response with the created ID, even though the broker enqueue temporarily failed.

 The broker runs a system monitoring task, sysmon, which periodically performs cleanup, health checks, and recovery.
 It checks the health of the broker client at intervals defined by **[HealthcheckInterval](https://github.com/Pur1st2EpicONE/Chronos/blob/21e1b36271f2e2f954388e34d3d1f9ec5e2f3d99/configs/config.full.yaml#L55)**
 .
 If the broker is unhealthy, it marks notifications that are past their scheduled send time by updating their status from pending to late (also known as running late) and updates the cache accordingly.
 When the broker recovers and becomes healthy again, it triggers recovery to re-queue pending and late notifications.